ckeditor/ckeditor4-docs/README.md

 # CKEditor 4 Official Documentation

-This is the official documentation project of CKEditor.
+This is the official documentation project for CKEditor.
 It uses [JSDuck](https://github.com/senchalabs/jsduck) for compilation and is updated nightly at <http://docs.ckeditor.com>.

 ## Building the Documentation